frankwang95/frankwang95.github.io/_posts/2023-09-06-chettinad-wedding.md

 {::comment}

-Some memorable quotes for me:
+Some memorable moments:

+* Sparkler didn't work unfortunately.

+* Don't be a bitch, eat with your hands.

 > M.H: If I'm being honest, I think I am high-key but I aspire to be low-key